EphiRobinsonMohawk/AppendageAdventure/Game Concept Document Digital Prototyping.md

 (The title communicates the game’s quirky merging/swapping mechanic at the heart of both the gameplay and identity.)

-**Question: How do we make the players feel curious by having a modular character that can grow**
+**Question: How do we make a modular character that brings out the curiosity in someone?**

 ## **High-Level Concept**